 More information about the PRAT Program.

 Fellows selected for the PRAT Program will receive 3 years of stipend support and benefits, a travel allowance, and will participate in PRAT Program activities.
 Appointments are made at competitive stipend levels, commensurate with experience and the competitive selection process for this program.

 Applicants must have earned a Ph.D. or a professional degree (M.D., D.D.S, D.O., D.V.M. or Pharm.D.) in any area relevant to biomedical research by the time the applicant is appointed to the PRAT Program, and be citizens or permanent residents of the United States.
-Applicants may apply prior to coming to NIH, or they may have started postdoctoral research in an NIH intramural laboratory, as long as they have no more than 2 years of postdoctoral experience at NIH by the time of joining the PRAT Program.
-Applicants typically apply before arriving at NIH or in the first 12-15 months of their NIH appointment.
+Applicants may apply prior to coming to NIH.
+Applicants that have started postdoctoral research training in an NIH intramural laboratory are eligible as long as they began no earlier than July 1 of the year preceding the application due date (e.g. July 1, 2022 for the October 3, 2023 due date).

 PRAT fellows conduct research in laboratories in the

 NIH Intramural Research Programin the basic biomedical research areas that are within the

 NIGMS mission.
 These areas include but are not limited to biological chemistry, biophysics, bioinformatics, cellular and molecular biology, computational biosciences, developmental biology, genetics, immunology, neuroscience, pharmacology, physiology, and technology development.

 Applications are accepted once a year and must be submitted via grants.gov in response to the